cy4udev/Trendyol-Unofficial-API/README.md

 By leveraging JavaScript, developers can harness the power of asynchronous programming, making it an ideal choice for handling network requests and API integrations.

-Our **Trendyol API** aims to encapsulate the intricacies of interacting with [**Trendyol Unofficial API**](https://cy4u.dev/Trendyol-Unofficial-API "Trendyol Unofficial API"), offering a simplified interface for developers to perform various actions seamlessly.
+Our [**Trendyol API**](https://cy4u.dev/Trendyol-Unofficial-API "Trendyol API") aims to encapsulate the intricacies of interacting with [**Trendyol**](https://cy4u.dev/Trendyol-Unofficial-API "Trendyol"), offering a simplified interface for developers to perform various actions seamlessly.

 ### Getting Started